 Besides, to identify and record the inverter chain where an SET occurs, i.e. for R2, we add a pulse detector to the output of each inverter chain.
-Based on the VDL outputs obtained in the calibration for the inverter chain where an SET occurs under radiation, we can compute the pulse-width at the output of the target circuit.
-With this procedure, the performance mismatch of the converging paths and the variation of VDL time resolution due to within-die and die-to-die variations can be eliminated.
+Based on the VDL outputs obtained in the calibration for the inverter chain where an SET occurs under irradiation, we can compute the pulsewidth at the output of the target circuit.
+With this procedure, the performance mismatch of the converging paths and the variation of VDL time resolution due to within-die and dieto-die variations can be eliminated.
 Note that the mismatch of the converging paths is also caused by design difference due to, for example, wire length difference in addition to within-die variation.
 On the other hand, the presented procedure can eliminate both of them, though the design difference will not be explicitly discussed in the rest of this paper.

-Fig. 7.
-A micrograph of the test chip in a 65 nm process.
-The sensitive area of the target circuit is about 805 $\mu m^2.$
+Fig.7 A micrography of the test chip in a 65 nm process.
+The sensitive area of the target circuit is about $805 \,\mu\text{m}^2$.

-Fig. 8.
-Area ratio of target circuit to overall measurement circuit.
+Fig. 8 Area ratio of target circuit to overall measurement circuit when the number of inverter chains in parallel is varied.